Everything You Need to Know to Start A Spiritual Blog Off Right!

 Setting Up Your Blogging Platform

 There are many options for blogging today.
-Several companies offer ‘simple’ platforms that create clean looking websites which allow you to get started quickly.
+Several companies offer ‘simple’ platforms that create clean looking websites which allow you to start your blog fast.

 These companies all have two major flaws that can severely limit your potential to reach new audiences and they will leave you trapped on a subpar service unable to integrate the tools, plugins, and add-ons needed to run a truly successful spiritual blog.